Now Reading

 The PanoReserve also has the style-defining decentralized dial of its sister with a time display at 10 o’clock and small seconds at 7 o’clock, but the model is powered by the hand-wound calibre 65-01, whose sapphire crystal back allows a view of the entire hand-finished movement without a winding rotor.
 But Glashütte Original also has something very special for anyone who finds it a shame to hide the elaborately finished movements on the back.

-The PanoInvers collection
+The PanoInverse collection

 According to the company’s own book ‘Impressions’, which I mentioned at the beginning, the idea for this particular model was born in a casual conversation between a sales representative and a colleague from product development.
 According to him, customers regretted that they could not admire the beauty of the movements while reading the time.
 The idea took root and, as a result of this conversation, the first model of the PanoInverse was presented to the public in 2008.
 A watch that dispenses with a classic dial and leaves the most important elements of the mechanical movement visible on the front without compromising readability.
-As a result, the PanoInvers is probably the most mechanically poetic watch on offer.
+As a result, the PanoInverse is probably the most mechanically poetic watch on offer.

-PanomativInvers, the marvel is also available as an automatic model
+PanomativInverse, the marvel is also available as an automatic model

 The inverted cadrature model is now also available as an automatic model, which is currently being offered in a sensational limited edition of 25 pieces: the PanoMaticInverse Limited Edition.
 This time, the hand engravers at Glashütte Original have immortalised typical views of Dresden on its frame parts: the hand-engraved silhouettes of famous Dresden buildings and panoramas are created with great dexterity.